Imports

 Path Resolution

-• $std/* - Standard library (configured in koru.zon)
+• std/* - Standard library (configured in koru.zon)

-• $lib/* - Project libraries (configured in koru.zon)
+• lib/* - Project libraries (configured in koru.zon)

-• "relative/path" - Relative to current file
+• helper - Sibling .kz file, relative to current file

 • No .. allowed (security)